hen8y/submmunity-app/README.md

 # Submmunity App

-Supposed to be a mobile app for [submmunity](https://submmunity.com), fortunately unfortunate I've decided to keep the subcommunity on the web.
+Supposed to be a mobile app for [submmunity](https://submmunity.com), fortunately unfortunate I've decided to keep the subcommunity as a PWA (Progressive-Web-App).

 # License